fazleyrabby/quizify/README.md

-# query-master
+# Tourify

-Quiz project based on question and answering system.
+Tourify is a simple tour management system.